networkf/network.github.io/index.md

 ---
 ## Network Foundation

-Welcome to the network!
+Welcome to Network!
 This is your portal into the world of Network.
 It is a directory from which you can explore everything related to the network.

 ## What is Network?

-Network is the brain computer network to power neural dreams and decentralized foundation of neural interface technology.
-Network's mission is to accelerate the advent of the dream world and build tools for individuals to free their mind and empower them to dream with new eyes.
+Network is accelerating the advent of neural interface dreams by building a neuroscience market with novel incentives and creating tools for individuals to free their mind and realize their dreams.

 ## Whitepaper
 <a href="https://network.foundation/network.pdf" target="_blank">Network Whitepaper</a>